Burnley railway station

-Burnley railway station is a commuter railway station and the junction point for the Lilydale, Belgrave, Alamein and Glen Waverley lines, part of the Melbourne railway network.
+Burnley station is a railway station operated by Metro Trains Melbourne on the Lilydale, Belgrave, Alamein and Glen Waverley lines, which are part of the Melbourne rail network.
 It serves the inner-eastern Melbourne suburb of the same name in Victoria, Australia, and opened on 1 May 1880.

 Initially named Burnley Street, the station was given its current name on 1 September 1882.
-Train stabling facilities are located at the eastern (down) end of the station, adjacent to the Glen Waverley line, while an additional, rarely-used siding is located at the western (Up) end.
+Train stabling facilities are located at the eastern (down) end of the station, adjacent to the Glen Waverley line, while an additional, track machine siding is located at the western (Up) end.

 History

 Burnley is named after the former local landowner, William Burnley, a member of the Victorian Legislative Council for the district of North Bourke between 1853 and 1856.

 In August 1943, as part of the Ashworth Improvement Plan, a flyover was constructed to the east of the station, to allow Glen Waverley line services to cross over the Hawthorn-bound line.

 In 1963, the Madden Grove level crossing, located nearby in the down direction on the Glen Waverley line, was provided, replacing an earlier level crossing.
 In 1966, the signal box was rebuilt, the Burnley Street level crossing was grade-separated and the line towards Richmond expanded to quadruple track.
 In 1972, the third track to Hawthorn was commissioned.
 On 24 October 1997, the stabling facility was provided, as part of the closure and replacement of Jolimont Yard.
 As part of this facility, a crossover was provided at the up end of the level crossing.

 On 19 December 2008, Burnley was upgraded to a premium station.
 On 30 November 2017, the signal box was abolished, with train control transferred to Metrol.